kikuomax/singular/README.md

  - Orthonormality of left-singular vectors (`UU* = I`)
  - Orthonormality of right-singular vectors (`VV* = I`)

+If you do not want to compile the benchmark, turn off the `ENABLE_BENCHMARK` option.

 [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) and [Armadillo](http://arma.sourceforge.net) can optionally be evaluated.
 This feature is initially disabled.